sathish-t/nanopore-mod-course/materials/sequence-align-pycoqc.md

 Fasta files can only contain read ids and sequences, whereas fastq files can include additional information like the quality of basecalling per base.
 BAM files are the most flexible, as they may contain one or all of the basecalling/alignment/modification information per read.
-We use the `.fastq` format in our pipeline below to store basecalling outputs, and the `.fasta` format to store the reference genome for alignment purposes.
+We use the `.bam` format in our pipeline below to store basecalling outputs, and the `.fasta` format to store the reference genome for alignment purposes.
 We will not discuss BAM files here but later on in this session when we discuss alignment.